-Ensure that all adjustments and repairs are carried out by personnel who have received the appropriate training.
-The dealers are suitably qualified and can answer all of your questions.
+Ensure that all repairs and adjustments are carried out by personnel who have received appropriate training.
+Dealers have this qualification, and can answer all of your questions.
 They can also supply you with spare parts and other services.

 The left and right sides can be seen from the back of the electrical generating set (the radiator is at the front).